iogf/shiva/README.md

 when one wanna help it creates a ticket.

-A ticket maps to some available or missing resource, it can be utilities, clothes, food or even a folks who are offering shelter.
+A ticket maps to some available or missing resource, it can be utilities, clothes, food or even folks who are offering shelter.

 When a ticket mapping to an available resource is created then it performs a search for tickets from people who are in need of help for that kind of resource then an E-mail is sent